elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 {:sum, meta, [1, 2, 3]}
 ```

-the first element is an atom (or another tuple), the second element is a list of two-item tuples with metadata (such as line numbers) and the third is a list of arguments.
+the first element is an atom (or another tuple), the second element is a list of two-element tuples with metadata (such as line numbers) and the third is a list of arguments.

 We can retrieve the AST for any Elixir expression by calling `quote`: